 Group for Mentors, all Mentors have access to this Group, where you will find exclusive resources, helpful articles and a disussion forum.

-The Alumni Relations Office is available at anytime for help and support; where we think it relevent we can also involve our specialist.
-For confidential conversations you can contact the Fundraising and Development Office (FDO) via email: alumni@ids.ac.uk.
+The Alumni Relations Office is available at anytime for help and support.
+Where we think it relevent, we can also involve our mentoring specialist.
+You can contact us via email at alumni@ids.ac.uk.

 Nana Sugaya (MADev15) explores the relationship between former Philippine President Rodrigo Duterte's poverty reduction policies and his 'war on drugs… More...